-COMMERCIAL GENERAL LIABILITY COVERAGE FORM SECTION I - COVERAGES COVERAGE A - BODILY INJURY AND PROPERTY DAMAGE LIABILITY 2.
-Exclusions This insurance does not apply to: Damage To Property i. -"Property damage" to: (4) Personal property in the care, custody or control of the insured; (5) That particular part of real property on which you or any contractors or subcontractors working directly or indirectly on your behalf are performing operations, if the "property damage" arises out of those operations; or (6) That particular part of any property that must be restored, repaired or replaced because "your work" was incorrectly performed on it.
-CG 00 01 04 13 @Insurance Services Office, Inc., 2012
+COMMERCIAL GENERAL LIABILITY COVERAGE FORM

+COVERAGE A - BODILY INJURY AND PROPERTY DAMAGE LIABILITY

+- j.
+Damage To Property - "Property damage" to: - (4) Personal property in the care, custody or control of the insured; - (5) That particular part of real property on which you or any contractors or subcontractors working directly or indirectly on your behalf are performing operations, if the "property damage" arises out of those operations; or - (6) That particular part of any property that must be restored, repaired or replaced because "your work" was incorrectly performed on it.